thin-edge/thin-edge.io_examples/opcua-docker/README.md

 ## Getting started

-1. Create a folder on your device called `opcua`
+1. Enable the mqtt listener to accept connections other than from 127.0.0.1

     ```sh
+    tedge config set mqtt.bind.address 0.0.0.0
+    tedge refresh-bridges
+    ```

+2. Create a folder on your device called `opcua`

+    ```sh
     mkdir opcua
     cd opcua
     ```

-2. Create the docker compose file and copy the linked file contents to it
+3. Create the docker compose file and copy the linked file contents to it

     ```sh
     docker-compose.yaml